Philgck/tabletop-night-tools/README.md

 - With regards to accessibility, directly in the tabletop space linking to specific sites dedicated to accessbility and potentially integrating some of their recommendations would be useful.
 - The primary focus was making sure that I would achieve CRUD and hit my MVP.
 As a result, I did not explore AllAuth as much as I should.
 In future I would like to ammend this, create a functional accounts section and enable a user to manage their account properly.
 As it stands, a user can create a profile and log in to view specific content, and that is it.
 - Crispyforms were not used with the project.
 Considering the nature of some of the content this would be helpful to make certain areas of the site more visually appealing.
+- AI image generation was avoided for this project.
+If I continue to develop it, I will work with a local artist in order to add images such as a favicon and perhaps work further on general styling for the project.

+## Accreditation:
+- All images fetched by the BGGAPI are property of their respective publishers, artists and designers.
+All images and logos are the property of their parent companies (BGG, Buymeacoffee, Discord).
+- Board game descriptions, uploaded to board game geek, are the property of their respective publishers and designers.
+- ChatGPT and Copilot were used in code generation and debugging of existing code.
+- Wireframes were created using Miro.
+- Thanks to Mark Briscoe for helping me unpick the issues I had created with branching my project, and thanks to Dillon McCaffrey for the support along the way.
+- Special thanks to the Gregson Community Center for providing me with a workspace and much needed coffee to get to the end of this project, and to Laura Dakin my endlessly supportive fiance.